a1g0rithm/thermostat/README.md

 ##Credits
-Thanks to [Timo Furrer ] (https://github.com/timofurrer) who is the developer of this forked git
+Thanks to [chaeron ] (https://github.com/chaeron) who is the developer of this forked git

 Thanks to [Jeff - The Nooganeer](http://www.nooganeer.com/his/category/projects/homeautomation/raspberry-pi-thermostat/), who's blog posts got me started in the right direction for the hardware needed for this project.

-Thanks to [Adafruit - Temperature Sensing Tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/hardware) for info on how to wire a DS18B20 temperature sensor into the Raspberry Pi.

 And finally, thanks to [Nich Fugal/Makeatronics](http://makeatronics.blogspot.com/2013/06/24v-ac-solid-state-relay-board.html) for his great 24V AC Solid State Relay Board.